VitaliiBerko/phonebook-react-ts/README.md

 # phonebook-react-ts
-Application for   adding, deleting, filtering and saving contacts in local storage.
+Simple phonebook application for adding, deleting, filtering and saving contacts in local storage.

 Preparation: